CHAPTER 5

 As Traci brings two refills of coffee, Karen has a suggestion prepared.
 “What if you were to agree to an interview and take the opportunity to present an alternative viewpoint.
 You must have seen a much nicer side of him.
 Talk to the reporter about that.”

+Traci knows that her career has very much benefitted from Chuck’s kindness.
+Because he was grateful that she had done him a huge favor.
+But this is another topic she will not discuss with Karen today.
 “Even if I paint Chuck in a good light, the bio may still turn out to be nasty.
 I don’t want any of his colleagues - or mine - to blame me for it.
 If I avoid meeting with her, I get deniability.”

-More probing from Karen: “And are you really sure that she has bad motives?
-Was Robbins being truthful?
+“Are you really sure that she has bad motives?"
+Karen asks.
+"Was Robbins being truthful?
 After all, you indicated he is a dreadful person.”

 The scientific world is more alien to Karen than she has previously realized.
 “Why would they argue over something so prosaic?”